hanjingo/doc/AI/ml.md

 ### Belief functions

-The theory of belief functions, also referred to as evidence theory or Dempster-Shafer theory, is a general framework for reasoning with uncertainty, with understood connections to other frameworks such as probability, possibility and imprecise probability theories.
+The theory of belief functions, also referred to as evidence theory or Dempster-Shafer theory, is a general framework for reasoning with uncertainty, with understood connections to other frameworks such as probability, possibility, and imprecise probability theories.

 ### Rule-based models

-Rule-based machine learning (RBML) is a branch of machine learning that automatically discovers and learns 'rule' from data.
-It provides interpretable models, making it useful fo decision-making in fields like healthcare, fraud detection, and cybersecurity.
+Rule-based machine learning (RBML) is a branch of machine learning that automatically discovers and learns rules from data.
+It provides interpretable models, making it useful for decision-making in fields like healthcare, fraud detection, and cybersecurity.

 ### Training models